dapr/js-sdk/daprdocs/content/en/js-sdk-contributing/js-contributing.md

 subject is clear and precise enough that users will know what change by just looking at the changelog.

 ## Github Dapr Bot Commands
-Checkout the [daprbot documentation](https://docs.dapr.io/contributing/daprbot/) for Github commands you can run in this repo.
+Checkout the [daprbot documentation](https://docs.dapr.io/contributing/daprbot/) for Github commands you can run in this repo for common tasks.
 For example, you can run the `/assign` (as a comment on an issue) to assign issues to a user or group of users

 ## Coding Rules